 Each year the Roaring Fork Leadership Class is divided into project teams (with 6-8 participants in each) that take on a civic project.
 The purpose of these teams is to provide participants the opportunity to practice the skills learned in the program while making an impact in the community.
-The skills include – the process of collaboration, consensus building, team decision making, leading change, facilitation and mediation, and conflict resolution.
-Through the practice of these essential leadership skills participants discover the value of creativity, empathy, openness, discipline, and closure – and most importantly the power to make a difference for themselves and the community.
+The skills include – the process of collaboration, consensus building, team decision making, leading change, facilitation, mediation, and conflict resolution.
+Through the practice of these essential and vital leadership skills participants discover the value of creativity, empathy, openness, discipline, and closure – and most importantly the power to make a difference for themselves and the community.

-The Project Selection and Planning Flow consists of the following steps:
+The Project Selection and Planning Flow consist of the following steps:

-- September – Project teams are established as part of the interactive learning environment of the retreat session.
-Between September and November’s sessions, each team should meet to establish their ‘Team Infrastructure.’
-See attachment for details.
+- September – Project teams are established as part of the interactive learning environment at the retreat.
+Between September and November’s sessions, each team meets to establish their “Rules of Enagement” and ‘Team Infrastructure.’

-- November – The class is trained in critical thinking techniques to promote effective collaboration for project success.
-During the month, Project teams have identified their project idea.
-These can come from the group as well as “off the shelf” projects available from RFL alumni or the community.
+- November – The class is trained in decision making techniques to promote effective collaboration for project selection and success.
+During the month, project teams have selected their project.
+These can come from RFL alumni, the community or from the civic project team.

-- December – Teams come to this with the Community Project identified.
-The projects are reviewed and validated for “fit” with the RFL principles to develop project scope, charters, stakeholder analysis, and establishing milestones.
+- December – Teams come to the session with their Community Civic Project identified.
+The projects are validated for “fit” with the RFL principles to develop project scope, charters, stakeholder analysis, and establishing milestones.

 - January-May – Project Implementation & Celebration

 As the RFL Civic Project serves as a “capstone” learning experience for our class members, we are especially interested in project proposals which will provide a learning laboratory for our leaders.
 To that end, good projects are ones where the team’s ability to lead individually and collectively is tested in areas such as strategic thinking, stakeholder engagement, change management, and project planning.
 See the examples below for the kinds of RFL team roles that would provide such a “capstone” learning experience:

 Potential Project topics “fit” for an RFL civic project team when: